-- · How have you seen God work in the good circumstances and experiences of your life? - · How have you seen God work in the difficult circumstances of your life? - How has God worked in your life since the Coronavirus hit and has changed things? - What might God be doing in the world through the Coronavirus?
+- How have you seen God work in the good circumstances and experiences of your life? - How have you seen God work in the difficult circumstances of your life? - What might God be doing in the world through difficult circumstances?

 Second, continually point out the reality of God's providence.
 Yes, it's a mystery.
 But God is at work.
 Here are some realities I've learned as a result of difficulties in my life and the perspective I've gained as I've studied God's providence.
 These are realties you can teach your kids in the midst of our current pandemic difficulties: